Ragtime, Jazz Age & Swing Era dances

 Jazz & Jam

-Hargrave Hall, London N19 5SP
+N19 5SP

 Live Gypsy Jazz jam.
-Dance floor
+Dance floor.
+Free entry.
+Donations to the musicians (cash)

-Paper Moon – Occasional, formal dance (5 per year), Archway
+Paper Moon – Occasional, formal dance, Archway

 Jazz & Jam – Monthly, informal practice / freestyle dance, Archway